marcglasberg/asyncredux.com/static/landing-page-md/overview-flutter.md

 &nbsp;

+> If you want to understand the above code in terms of traditional Redux patterns,
+> all code until the last `await` in the `reduce` method is the equivalent of a middleware,
+> and all code after that is the equivalent of a traditional reducer.
+> It's still Redux, just written in a way that is easy and boilerplate-free.
+> No need for Thunks or Sagas.

+&nbsp;

 # Actions can throw errors

+If something bad happens, you can simply **throw an error**.
+In this case, the state will not change.
+Errors are caught globally and can be handled in a central place, later.

-If some error happens, you can simply throw an `UserException`.
-A dialog (or other UI) will open automatically, showing the error message to the user.
+In special, if you throw an `UserException`, which is a type provided by Async Redux, a dialog (or other UI) will open automatically, showing the error message to the user.

 ```dart
 class LoadText extends Action {